woakes070048/crm-2/README.md

 ## 2.1  CONCEPTS
 The app is built to play off of the "Person, Place, Thing" idea.
 These 3 core areas along with "Tasks" are the central focus of a CRM if you really boil them down to their core.
 The top main menu provides access to each area, then displays simple context-sensitive actions next to the page title to either create a new item, delete, or edit an existing item.

-* Tasks - These are all the items you need to complete.
+* __Tasks__ - These are all the items you need to complete.
 Tasks can be either be a one-off service ticket, or a project that consists of a bunch of individual tasks.
 (You may call them "Projects, Service Tickets, To-Dos")

-* People- Contacts within your app.
+* __People__- Contacts within your app.
 People are physical human beings and can be associated with one or more places that they work with or associate with.
 (You may call them "Contacts, Leads, Prospects")

-* Places - locations, either a business or company, or a location of interest such as a meeting location.
+* __Places__ - locations, either a business or company, or a location of interest such as a meeting location.
 (You may call them "Companies, Vendors")

-* Money - All your business finances consisting of invoices, expenses, quotes/proposals, and other money that is coming or going.
+* __Money__ - All your business finances consisting of invoices, expenses, quotes/proposals, and other money that is coming or going.
 (You may call them "Invoices, Expenses, Quotes, Proposals")

-* Times - Time frames such as the amount of time worked on a task, a meeting time, or a calendar appointment.
+* __Times__ - Time frames such as the amount of time worked on a task, a meeting time, or a calendar appointment.
 (You may call them "Timesheets, ClockIn, Clock Out, In/Out Boards, Calendars, Meetings")

-* Things - Everything else.
+* __Things__ - Everything else.
 They can be configuration records, products and other reusable assets to your business.
 (You may call them "Vendors, Products, Services, Configurations")

 ## 2.2  DESIGN LANGUAGE
 An elegant interface is a key component to this system.
 Leveraging Bootstrap for the time being, the UI is heavily inspired by Google Material Design Language with a Card-Based Layout rather than the usual table-based layouts.